-Secondary school record (as admission factor): Information maintained by the secondary school that may include such things as the student's high school transcript, class rank, GPA, and teacher and counselor recommendations.

-Semester calendar system: A calendar system that consists of two semesters during the academic year with about 16 weeks for each semester of instruction.
-There may be an additional summer session.

-Student-designed major: A program of study based on individual interests, designed with the assistance of an adviser.
+Secondary school record (as admission factor): Information maintained by the secondary school that may include such things as the student's high school transcript, class rank, C Semester calendar system: A calendar system that consists of two semesters during the academic year with about 16 weeks for each semester of instruction.
+There may be an addit Student-designed major: A program of study based on individual interests, designed with the assistance of an adviser.

 Study abroad: Any arrangement by which a student completes part of the college program studying in another country.
-Can be at a campus abroad or through a cooperative agreement with some other U.S. college or an institution of another country.

-Summer session: A summer session is shorter than a regular semester and not considered part of the academic year.
-It is not the third term of an institution operating on a trimester system or the fourth term of an institution operating on a quarter calendar system.
-The institution may have 2 or more sessions occurring in the summer months.
-Some schools, such as vocational and beauty schools, have year round classes with no separate summer session.

-Talent/ability (as admission factor): Special consideration given to students with demonstrated talent/abilities in areas of interest to the institution (e.g., sports, the arts, languages, etc.).

-Teacher certification program: Program designed to prepare students to meet the requirements for certification as teachers in elementary, middle/junior high, and secondary schools.

-Transfer applicant: An individual who has fulfilled the institution's requirements to be considered for admission (including payment or waiving of the application fee, if any) and who has previously attended another college or university and earned college-level credit.
+Can be at a campus abroad or through a cooperative agreem Summer session: A summer session is shorter than a regular semester and not considered part of the academic year.
+It is not the third term of an institution operating on a trimester Talent/ability (as admission factor): Special consideration given to students with demonstrated talent/abilities in areas of interest to the institution (e.g., sports, the arts, languages Teacher certification program: Program designed to prepare students to meet the requirements for certification as teachers in elementary, middle/junior high, and secondary school Transfer applicant: An individual who has fulfilled the institution's requirements to be considered for admission (including payment or waiving of the application fee, if any) and very school of the application fee, if any) and very school of the application fee, if any) and very school of the application fee, if any) and very school of the application fee, if any) and very school of the application fee, if any) and very school of the application fee, if any) and very school of the application fee, if any) and very school of the application fee, if any) and very school of the application fee, if any) are school of the application fee, if any) and very school of the application fee, if any) are school of the application fee, if any are school of the application fe

 Transfer student: A student entering the institution for the first time but known to have previously attended a postsecondary institution at the same level (e.g., undergraduate).
-The student may transfer with or without credit.

-Transportation (costs): Assume two round trips to student's hometown per year for students in institutional housing or daily travel to and from your institution for commuter students.

-Trimester calendar system: An academic year consisting of 3 terms of about 15 weeks each.
+The Transportation (costs): Assume two round trips to student's hometown per year for students in institutional housing or daily travel to and from your institution for commuter stude Trimester calendar system: An academic year consisting of 3 terms of about 15 weeks each.